Primukherjee/applied-analytics-portfolio/Strategic-Portfolio-Fragility-Model/README.md

-# Strategic Portfolio Fragility & Market Power Modeling in Multi-SKU E-Commerce
+# Strategic Portfolio Fragility and Market Power Modeling in Multi-SKU E-Commerce Data

 ## Executive Summary

-This project models structural revenue concentration in a multi-category e-commerce business using HHI and dynamic stress simulation.

-Although baseline concentration appears low (HHI = 0.05), stress testing reveals nonlinear fragility, where category shocks increase concentration and expose structural dependency.

-The analysis demonstrates how surface diversification can mask systemic vulnerability.
+In this project, I am using a multi-category e-commerce business to model structural revenue concentration by incorporating HHI and a stress simulation.
+I found the baseline HHI to be low (0.05), but then after stress testing, I found that shocks in the categories leads to nonlinear fragility and an increase in concentration and exposes structural dependency.
+This project shows how exactly vulnerabilities can be easily masked by surface-level diversification.

 ## What I’m Curious About

-In this project, I am exploring structural dependency inside a multi-category e-commerce business.

-I wanted to understand:
+I want to understand a few things:
+- Across product categories, is the revenue concentrated structurally?

-- Is revenue structurally concentrated across product categories?
+- Is the business being carried by only a few categories?
-- Are a few categories carrying most of the business?
-- Is portfolio diversification real, or is it an illusion?
+- Is portfolio diversification real?
-- What happens to total revenue and market concentration if one dominant category is shocked?
+- If there is shock in one dominant category, what happens to total revenue and market concentration?
 - Does concentration increase under stress?

-This project shifts from customer dependency (Project 2) toward structural product-level fragility.
+In this project, there's a shift from customer dependency (Project 2) to fragility at the product-level.

----

 ## Why This Matters to Me

-In psychology, we often examine patterns of dependency — where systems appear stable but are structurally leaning on a small set of supports.

-Businesses are not very different.

-If revenue is driven disproportionately by one category, the system may appear diversified while actually being exposed.

-This project treats the product portfolio as a structural system and tests its resilience under simulated stress.
+The system as a whole might appear to be diversified when being exposed if revenue is is only driven by one category significantly.
+So this project is treating the product portfolio as purely structural and also testing resilience under stressful conditions.

----

 ## The Data

-I used the Brazilian Olist e-commerce dataset from Kaggle, specifically:
+In this project, I am using the Brazilian Olist e-commerce dataset from Kaggle but only these specific datasets:
 - olist_orders_dataset
 - olist_order_items_dataset
 - olist_products_dataset
 - product_category_name_translation

-The dataset includes:
+These datasets include:
 - Product IDs
-- Category mappings
+- Category details
 - Order timestamps
 - Revenue per order item
 - Unit pricing
 - Seller information

-The analysis is illustrative rather than definitive, focusing on structural revenue patterns rather than causal claims.
+Also, this analysis is purely illustrative and should not be used to generate causal claims.

----

 ## How I Approached the Analysis

-I built the entire project in Power BI using DAX-based modeling.

-The analysis is divided into three structural layers:
+I am approaching this project using Power BI and using DAX-based modeling.
+I divided the analysis into three layers:
 1. Market & Revenue Structure
 2. Cannibalization Diagnostics
 3. Strategic Stress Simulation

----

 # Page 1: Market & Revenue Structure

-This section establishes the structural baseline.

 ### Revenue Distribution by Category

-The largest category:
+In this section, the largest category found was:
 - health_beauty generated approximately 1.44M in revenue.

-There is a clear steep drop-off after the top categories, showing uneven distribution across product categories.

-This immediately suggests concentration rather than diversification.
+I also observed that there was a steep drop-off after top categories that shows that there is uneven distribution across the product categories.
+This suggests that there is concentration instead of diversification.

----

 ### Herfindahl–Hirschman Index (HHI)

-HHI = 0.05
+The HHI was found to be = 0.05 which economically would mean:

-In economic terms:

-- Below 0.15 → unconcentrated
+- Below 0.15 is unconcentrated
-- 0.15–0.25 → moderate concentration
+- 0.15–0.25 is moderately concentrated
-- Above 0.25 → high concentration
+- Above 0.25 is highly concentrated

-At 0.05, the portfolio appears diversified at a high-level category view.

-However, this is only the surface layer.
+The portfolio appears to be diversified at a high level category view since HHI is so small.
+Again, this is only surface layer.

 ## Mathematical Formulation of HHI
-HHI = Σ (Revenue Share_i²)
+I used this calculation: HHI = Σ (Revenue Share_i²)

 ### Revenue & Units Growth

-Year-over-Year Metrics:
+Year-over-Year Metrics show in the analysis:
 - Revenue YoY Growth ≈ 1.22
 - Units YoY Growth ≈ 1.21
 - Price YoY ≈ 0.00

-This suggests growth is volume-driven rather than pricing-driven.
+This all suggested that growth is not price-driven but actually volume driven.

----

 ### SKU-Level Concentration

-Top individual SKUs contribute approximately:
+In this part of the analysis, contributions made by top individual Stock keeping units were:
 - 0.43%
 - 0.38%
 - 0.37%

-This indicates that while category-level concentration is low, SKU-level fragmentation is high.
+This suggest that even though concentration across the category level is low, fragmentation at the SKU level is high.

----

 ### Portfolio Fragility Index

-Portfolio Fragility Index = 0.30

-This metric reflects sensitivity of total revenue to top contributor segments.

-Even if high-level HHI appears low, fragility can still exist when dominance emerges inside subsets.

----
+I found the portfolio Fragility Index to be 0.30.
+This means that total revene is sensitive and influenced by top contributors.
+So this means that even though HHI is appearing to be considerably low, fragility can still exist in the system as soon as there is emergence of dominance.

 # Page 2: Cannibalization Diagnostics

-Here, I examined whether categories are shifting share over time.
+In this page of the analysis, I examined if there is shift in the categories over a timely manner.

 ### Category Share Trends

-Top 5 categories show:
+In this, the top 5 categories show that:

-- Share shifts between 2016 → 2017 → 2018
+- Share shifts between 2016 to 2017 to 2018.
-- Certain categories gained share while others declined
+- Certain categories gained share while others declined.

-Most share changes were small (±0.01), suggesting relative stability at category level.

-However, small shifts in dominant categories can still produce meaningful structural changes.

----
+Majority share changes were small (±0.01) that suggests that at the category-level, there is relative stability.
+But in spitie of this, structural changes can still occur if there are small shifts in the dominant categories.

 # Page 3: Strategic Stress Simulation

-This is the core modeling section.

-I simulated a revenue shock applied to the largest category (health_beauty).

-Using a dynamic slider parameter (Category Shock %), I applied stress from 0% to 50%.
+This section is the main place where I incorporated modeling, where I applied a simulated shock (revenue) to the largest category that was health_beauty.
+I used a slider parameter (Category Shock %), where I also applied stress from 0% to 50%.

----

 ## Baseline Revenue

-Base Revenue ≈ 16M

----
+The baseline revenue came out to be as 16M.

 ## Stressed Revenue
 At 50% shock:
 Stressed Revenue ≈ 15.12M
 Revenue Impact ≈ -5%

-Even removing half the revenue from the largest category reduces total revenue by 5%.
+This means that total revenue would reduce by 5% if even half of the revenue was removed from the largest category.

----

 ## HHI Under Stress

-Baseline HHI = 0.05

-At 50% shock:
-HHI = 0.12

-Concentration Increase = +0.07

-When the dominant category weakens, concentration increases.

-Other categories absorb relative share, increasing structural dependency.

----
+Since Baseline HHI = 0.05 and at 50% shock: HHI = 0.12, there is an increase in concentration by +0.07.
+So we see that concentration increased when dominant category was weakened whereas for other categories, dependency increases when relative share is absorbed by the rest of the categories.

-## Structural Interpretation
+## Interpretation

-From 0% to 30% shock:

-HHI remains relatively stable.
+From 0% to 30% shock: HHI remains relatively stable but after ~30% shock: HHI increases more rapidly suggesting nonlinear fragility.

-After ~30% shock:

-HHI increases more rapidly.

-This suggests nonlinear fragility.

-The system appears stable until stress crosses a threshold.

----

 ## Limitations

-- The dataset is observational and illustrative.
+- The dataset is illustrative and observational.
-- No causal inference.
+- No causal claims can be made.
-- Category-level aggregation may hide SKU-level dependencies.
+- SKU-level dependencies might be hid by category-level aggregations.
-- Time range limited to available years.
+- Time range is only limited to the years that are available.

----

 ## Tools Used

-- Power BI
-- DAX (dynamic measures & simulation)
+- Power BI and DAX (dynamic measures & simulation)
 - Parameter-driven stress modeling
 - HHI computation
-- Share-based concentration metrics

----

 ## Overall Interpretation

-Even when concentration metrics appear low, fragility can exist under stress.

-Stability in business systems is often conditional — not absolute.

-Portfolio structure matters more than surface diversification.

----
+In conclusion, fragility might still exist under stressful conditions in spite of concentration metrics might be to the lower side.
+So this leads me to say that in businesses, stability is not always absolute but can be conditional and what matters more than surface level diversification is portfolio structure.

-## What Businesses Should Focus On
+## What Businesses Should Focus On Based on This:

-- Monitor HHI under simulated stress, not just static HHI
+- The business should monitor HHI under stressful conditions under simulations.
-- Track share shifts across top categories quarterly
+- It should also track share shifts across top categories on a quarterly basis.
-- Build diversification across mid-tier categories
+- It shoudl build diversification across more mid-tier categories.
-- Identify nonlinear thresholds where fragility accelerates
-- Stress-test portfolio concentration routinely
+- The business should stress-test portfolio concentration routinely.

+## Dashboard Preview
+- Market Structure (screenshots/page1_structure.png)
+- Cannibalization Diagnostics (screenshots/page2_cannibalization.png)
+- Strategic Stress Simulation (screenshots/page3_stress_simulation.png)